Cannabis Industry & Real Estate Industry Remain Strong

 Scythian Real Estate partners Ryan Arnold and Randy Roberts recently wrote an article, “A Budding Relationship Between Cannabis and Real Estate,” that was published in Colorado Business Magazine (or ColoradoBiz).
 Scythian Real Estate is a full-service real estate partner of the country’s largest and most successful cannabis operators, including Curaleaf and The Green Solution.

-In addition to providing sophisticated cannabis operators with access to additional capital, resources, and expertise, Scythian also offers investment opportunities to individuals who want to get involved in the legal cannabis industry while the industry is still in its early stages.
+In addition to providing sophisticated cannabis operators with access to additional capital, resources, and expertise, Scythian also manages a cannabis real estate fund.

 Scythian Real Estate Founders: Cannabis Industry Offers Exciting Investment Opportunities

 You can read the entire ColoradoBiz article here.
 In the article, Ryan Arnold and Randy Roberts provide a great introduction to how the cannabis industry and the real estate industry work in tandem.
 They also discuss the effects of the COVID-19 pandemic on both industries, explain why the cannabis market has remained strong and resilient in the face of overall economic uncertainty, and explore how cannabis real estate could emerge as a winner for savvy investors.

 Here are a few excerpts from the article:

 One emerging practice…is rising to the fore in Colorado, offering cannabis companies the chance to swap their assets for operating capital while allowing savvy real estate investors the opportunity to invest in the high-growth cannabis industry without ever having to touch the plant.